nicheinc/sfdcclient/README.md

 # sfdcclient

-sfdcclient is a golang package implementing a pseudo-wrapper to an HTTP client, for making making requests to salesforce's REST API through a connected app, making use of the [Salesforce OAuth 2.0 JWT Bearer Flow for Server-to-Server](https://help.salesforce.com/articleView?id=remoteaccess_oauth_jwt_flow.htm&type=5) authorization flow.
+sfdcclient is a golang package implementing a pseudo-wrapper of an HTTP client, for making requests to salesforce's REST API through a connected app, making use of the [Salesforce OAuth 2.0 JWT Bearer Flow for Server-to-Server](https://help.salesforce.com/articleView?id=remoteaccess_oauth_jwt_flow.htm&type=5) authorization flow.